Our Process

 Evoke emotion in your readers by describing a scenario or using language that taps into their feelings, values, or empathy.

-Example: “Picture a child struggling to breathe due to air pollution, a problem that affects communities around the world.
+Example: “Picture a child struggling to breathe due to air pollution, a problem that affects communities worldwide.
 It’s a stark reminder of why we must take action.”

 1. Present a Controversial Statement